GrinonBarrett/Taksidos/Extras/Magic Accessories.md

 1.5 lb.
 A beautiful cape of the finest design.
 These items are fairly rare and often ceremonial. *The wearer gains a +1 to all attributes*.

+**Cape of Assurance**, $7,000
+1.5 lb.
+A humble looking yet pleasant feeling cape to the touch.
+Some are made of much more luxerious materials and have a greater cost of course. *The wearer feels somewhat soothed from the anxiety of the day while wesring this.
+When worn by a creature with a character class, the minimum result of any check or save they make is equal to their character level.
+This does not apply to spellchecks or counterspell checks made against someone else casting a spell*.

 **Charm of Mitigation**, $3,300
 1 lb.
 An unsual handmade trinket worn around the neck.
 If the wearer is to be affected by any spell they know, they gains an addiitional +3 bonus to defense against attacks and +5 bonus to saves against the spell.